mytestFST/WeatherGeoCodeForFetch/README.md

-# Introduction
 This project is the QA take home exercise for Fetch

-# Getting Started
-Repository Overview:
-Both the command-line utility and the test project are located in the same repository.

 # Build and Test

 Build the solution in Visual Studio 2022, alternatively MSBuild took can be downloaded here https://visualstudio.microsoft.com/downloads/